mehdifarhangian/portfolio/README.md

 ## 1. [CLV Measurement Tutorial](https://github.com/mehdifarhangian/portfolio/tree/master/CLV%20Calculation%20Tutorial)

 In this project,  I provide an extended tutorial that contains all the satges of CLV measurment.
 It can be useful for both students and practitioners.
-It can be access[here](https://github.com/mehdifarhangian/portfolio/tree/master/CLV%20Calculation%20Tutorial).
+[Link](https://github.com/mehdifarhangian/portfolio/tree/master/CLV%20Calculation%20Tutorial).

 I'm going to extend this project by building a Shiny R app that can be used as a toy tool to test diffrent hypothesis and different if-then Senarios.
 Please let me know if you like to collaborate in this app.